 By default PhotoScan considers specified camera calibration parameters as the initial guess, and refines them later during the photo alignment.
 That is generally a desirable behaviour.
-However in the cases when the camera calibration is known precisely (like in case of a metric camera), it may be required to protect camera calibration parameters from optimization.
-To fix the camera calibration parameters select the Fix calibration check box in the Camera Calibration dialog.
+However in the cases when the camera calibration parameters are known precisely (like in case of a metric camera), it may be required to protect camera calibration parameters from optimization.
+To fix the camera calibration parameters select the Fix calibration check box on the Initial tab of the Camera Calibration dialog box.